Skip To Main Content

 Continue learning and growing at home as we work alongside your students at school!

-How caregivers can use FastBridge screener along with teacher feedback to support learning at home:
+How caregivers can support academic learning at home:

 • Read together daily or encourage independent reading with books that match your child’s interests and reading level.
 Check out tips for families at https://www.pbs.org/parents/read and Mrs. Brandt's Summer Reading flyer at https://docs.google.com/document/d/1M6wCUz9pFfj8DgjlsODmpqS3OJCwA0lUEfIyVHCvesk/edit?usp=sharing.